EmilsWebbod/react-translate/README.md

 ```

 ## Production
+See folder `setup` on [github](https://github.com/EmilsWebbod/react-translate) on how to setup the development and production loading of packages.

 You dont need `handleNoMatch` and `handleNoTranslation` function in production mode.
 App will not crash if there is no translation.
 Only give you N/W or N/T of not found.